Authority over CPAs

-- CPA firms
+- Certified Public Accountants (CPA) and CPA firms

 - CPA-Inactive certificateholders

-- CPA exam applications
+- CPA applicants

 Complaints Not Investigated